hraberg/shen.clj/README.markdown

 ## This Clojure Port

-Is a work in progress.
-The example on the Shen homepage works, and the test suite is currently running: 97% passed.
+Is a work in progress - the Shen test suite is now passing.

 Uses [Leiningen](https://github.com/technomancy/leiningen) to build.

-**0.1.0 will be released once the test suite passes.**
+**0.1.0 will be released soon.**

 ### To run the REPL: